Visually lossless optimizations

 Optimize your images for faster sharing on social networks and other popular services, while reducing the load on them and saving Internet bandwidth.

 There is often a strict file size limit on file attachments in emails and web forms.
 Reduce your images to meet the requirements or send more.

-- Lossy (visually lossless) and lossless optimizations
+- Intelligent lossy and lossless optimizations

 - Advanced quality metrics based on human perception